Skip to content

 User-Specific Rules

-Rules like "Playback Status for [User]" or "Is Favorite for [User]" that reference non-existent users will need to be updated manually.
+Rules like "Playback Status for [User]" or "Is Favorite for [User]" that reference non-existent users will need to be updated manually after restoring.

 Performance Settings